PoisotLab/MS_befwm_softwarenote/ms.md

 # Use cases

-All functions in the package have an in-line documentation available at [http://poisotlab.io/BioEnergeticFoodWebs.jl/latest/], as well as from the
-`julia` interface by typing `?` followed by the name of the function.
-In this section, we will describe three of the aforementionned use-cases.
+All functions in the package have an in-line documentation available at [http://poisotlab.io/BioEnergeticFoodWebs.jl/latest/], as well as from the `julia` interface by typing `?` followed by the name of the function.
+In this section, we will describe three of the aforementionned use cases.
 The code to execute them is attached as Supp.
 Mat. to this paper.
 As all code in the supplementary material uses `Julia`'s parallel computing abilities, it will differ slightly from the examples given in the paper.
 For all figures, each point is the average of at least 500 replicates.
 We conducted the simulations in parallel on 50 Intel Xeon cores at 2.00 Ghz.
-All random networks were generated using the implementation of the niche model of food webs [@will00sry] provided in `BioEnergeticFoodWebs`.
+All random networks were generated using the implementation of the niche model of food webs [@will00sry], also provided in `BioEnergeticFoodWebs`.

 ## Effect of carrying capacity on diversity

-Starting from networks generated with the niche model, with 20 species, connectance of $0.15 \pm 0.01$, we investigate the effect of increasing the carrying capacity of the resource (on a log scale from 0.1 to 10).
+Starting from networks generated with the niche model with 20 species and connectance of $0.15 \pm 0.01$, we investigate the effect of increasing the carrying capacity of the resource (on a log scale from 0.1 to 10).
 We use three values of the $\alpha_{ij}$ parameter, ranging from 0.92 (the inter-specific